How to Tell Emotional Neglect From Emotional Abuse in a Relationship

 One of the most confusing gray areas is the difference between emotional abuse and Emotional Neglect.
 Since neither is physical, both are difficult to perceive at all.
 Even more difficult is telling them apart.
 Even mental health professionals sometimes struggle to define the difference.
 And sometimes Emotional Neglect can be so severe that it crosses over the line, and becomes abuse.

 How good are you at differentiating between them?
 Read about this interaction between Marcy and Jeremy below.
 Identify each option as emotional abuse, Emotional Neglect, or neither.
 Then read on to see if you got them right.

 Marcy sits in the car outside Jeremy’s office, waiting for him.
 She is fighting off panicky feelings about attending her high school reunion.
-Marcy was bullied in high school, and is anxious about facing the people from her past.
+Marcy was bullied in high school and is anxious about facing the people from her past.
+She explained all of this to Jeremy last night and he had seemed sympathetic and understanding.
 “Why couldn’t he be on time just this once?
 He knows how upset I am about this reunion,” she says aloud to herself.
 Finally, after 45 minutes of anxious agony, Jeremy appears: